CIS-566-Fall-2023/final-project/README.md

   Next, I focused on crafting a small stone wall that would gracefully trace along a curve.The key step in this process was the alignment of the normals with the curve, ensuring a natural flow and contouring of the wall.
 I achieved the desired randomization through the strategic use of a Group Expression node, complemented by a series of adjustments in the viewport, curve type modifications, segment length fine-tuning, jitter settings optimization, and precise definition of curve tangents.
 The culmination of these efforts was a stone wall that was not only randomized in its placement but also perfectly attuned to the island's topography.

   The final task in this milestone was the creation of vines.
 Initially, I experimented with a scatter node and a foreach loop, seeking a method that offered precise control and intricate detailing.
 However, encountering challenges with this approach, I transitioned to a hair simulation method, which proved to be a more effective and efficient solution.
 This successful implementation, however, is not the end of the journey.
 I am committed to revisiting and refining the initial foreach loop method, aiming to further perfect this technique in future project iterations for more realistic effect.

+  Below is the rendered image of the island with vines:
   ![]()

   ## Cloud Simulation (Keyu Lu)